w3c/wcag3/how-to/outcomes/clear-meaning/index.md

    2. No, fail.

 #### Exceptions
-* If the purpose is to showcase works of art or fiction, such as a poetry journal or fictional stories, this guideline does not apply.
-However, if the purpose is to educate students about pieces of art, then this guideline applies.
+* If the purpose is to showcase works of art or fiction, such as a poetry journal or fictional stories, this guideline does not apply; however, if the purpose is to educate students about pieces of art, then this guideline applies.

 </div>

-### Supplimental Requirements
+### Supplemental Requirements

 <p class="ednote">None defined at this time.</p>